Top of main content

 In line with regulatory fraud counter-measures, you'll need to take an extra authentication step when you make any of the following transactions via HSBC Malaysia Online Banking

-For transactions made via HSBC Malaysia Online Banking, you'll need to generate a re-authentication code using your Mobile Secure Key.
+For transactions made via HSBC Malaysia Online Banking, you'll need to generate a re-authenticate code using your Mobile Secure Key.

 For transactions made via the HSBC Malaysia Mobile Banking app, we'll need your biometric or 6-digit PIN authentication.